 - The window is wide: meaningful effects appeared with protein consumed 1-3 hours either side of training; the 30-minute claim wasn’t supported.

-- Pre-workout meals matter: subjects who ate a large protein meal 1-2 hours before training showed minimal benefit from immediate post-workout protein (the pre-workout meal’s amino acids were still elevated post-session).
+- Pre-workout meals matter: subjects who ate a substantial protein meal 1-2 hours before training showed minimal benefit from immediate post-workout protein (the pre-workout meal’s amino acids were still elevated post-session).

-- Total daily distribution: 3-5 meals containing 25-40 g of protein each appears best.
+- Total daily distribution: 3-5 meals containing 25-40 g of protein each appears optimal.
 Within that, exact timing matters less than people assume Schoenfeld 2018.

-The 2018 Aragon & Schoenfeld update extended this with newer data and concluded the practical window is 3-6 hours either side of training, not 30 minutes Aragon 2013.
+The Aragon & Schoenfeld 2013 review extended this with newer data and concluded the practical window is 3-6 hours either side of training, not 30 minutes Aragon 2013.

 When timing actually does matter